Norton vs Bitdefender 2023: Which Antivirus Is Better?

 How I Tested and Compared Norton vs Bitdefender

-- Virus Scanner — I compared how effective each antivirus is at blocking and removing malware.
+- Virus Scanner — How effectively each antivirus is at blocking and removing malware and the available scanning options.

-- Real-Time Malware Protection — I tested how well both antiviruses detected the newest threats.
+- Real-Time Malware Protection — How well both antiviruses detected the newest threats.

-- System Performance — I analyzed the impact each antivirus has on the system.
+- System Performance — Measuring each antivirus’s impact on my system.

-- Firewall — I examined how easy the firewall is to customize, and if it provides solid network security.
+- Firewall — How easy it is to customize the firewall and if it provides solid network security.

-- Password Manager — I checked how both password managers worked.
+- Password Manager — How both password managers work and what their features are.

-- Other Features — I examined the extra features included with both antiviruses.
+- Other Features — Any other features included with both antiviruses.

-- Device Compatibility — I researched platform support for each antivirus.
+- Device Compatibility — Which platforms are supported by each antivirus.

-- Price — I looked at the available plans for each antivirus to find the best value.
+- Price — Available plans for each antivirus to find the best value.

-- Free Version — I checked whether the antivirus has a free plan and if it’s any good.
+- Free Version — Whether the antivirus has a free plan and if it’s any good.

-- Money-Back Guarantee — I tested the money-back guarantee for both services.
+- Money-Back Guarantee — How fast the money-back guarantee can be used for both services, and how long it is.

 1. Virus Scanner — Norton’s Fast Scans Detect 100% of Known Malware